Topological-numerical analysis of a two-dimensional discrete neuron model: Set-oriented numerical-topological analysis of global dynamics

-A selection of typical Conley indices is provided in Figures \ref{fig:indStable} and~\ref{fig:indUnstable}.
+A selection of typical Conley indices is provided in Figures \ref{fig:indStable} and~\ref{fig:indUnstable}, and two examples of the trivial Conley index are shown in Figure~\ref{fig:indTrivial}, together with the codes that we use in Figures \ref{fig:n12graphs} and~\ref{fig:n12bif}.
 In particular, it is important to note that this index has a specific form for a hyperbolic fixed point or a hyperbolic periodic orbit with a $d$-dimensional unstable manifold.
 If we encounter one of these specific forms of the index then we say that $\cN_i$ {\em is of type} of the corresponding periodic point or orbit.
 Although in such a case $|\cN_i|$ indeed contains a periodic orbit of the expected period, it may turn out that the stability of that orbit is different, and the dynamics inside the numerical Morse set might be more complicated than it appears from the outside.
 In particular, if $|\cN_i| \subset \bR^n$ and $\cN_i$ is of type of a fixed point or a periodic orbit in $\bR^n$ with $n$-dimensional unstable manifold then we say that $\cN_i$ is {\em repelling}.
 It is a crucial fact that if the Conley index of $\cN_i$ is nontrivial then $\Inv|\cN_i| \neq \emptyset$.

 \FloatBarrier